cchdo/exchange/docs/common.rst

 .. note::
   Some technical details for formatting the whitespace.
-  While not strictly requiered, parameter, units, and data lines will contain white space matching the length of the print format of the paramter.
+  While not strictly requiered, parameter, units, and data lines may contain white space matching the length of the print format of the paramter.
-  This is a convention followed by the CCHDO to ease reading of files when using software the relies on the position of the data.
+  This is a convention followed by the CCHDO to ease reading of files by humans.
-  It is preferered that the paramter, units, and data be right aligned when the whitespace convention is being followed.
   Quality flag columns usually have a 1 charicter width which will often cause the parameter/units and data to not be aligned into pretty columns.

 Data Lines